2. Data Summaries & Descriptions

 This is a bit of a rant.
 I often get annoyed by the imprecise use of language and disrespect for scientific terms.
 ‘Random’ is such a word (as are ‘literally’ and ‘energy’).
 The scientific concept of randomness and the colloquial usage of the word differ in their precision and context.
 Understanding these distinctions can help clarify the role of randomness in various settings.

 • Scientific concept of randomness In the scientific context, randomness refers to a specific pattern or sequence of events that completely lacks predictability, order, or regularity.
-The biostatistician often associates the term ‘random’ with probability theory and statistical models.
+The biostatistician often associates the term ‘random’ with probability theory, statistical models.
 In experiments, we use random sampling techniques to ensure that samples are representative of the population, and we employ random assignment to minimise biases in experimental groups.
 In computer science, algorithms generate pseudo-random numbers, which approximate true randomness but are ultimately determined by deterministic processes.

 An example of a truly random physical process is radioactive decay.
 Radioactive decay is a spontaneous process in which an unstable atomic nucleus loses energy by emitting radiation, such as alpha particles, beta particles, or gamma rays.
 The exact timing of when a specific atom will decay is unpredictable and follows a random pattern.
 The decay events are independent of each other and are governed by the principles of quantum mechanics, making radioactive decay a truly random physical process.

 Sometimes we will see the term stochastic in the scientific literature.
 This term is similar to random stricto sensu, but it is used in a different context.
-The term ‘random’ refers to a lack of predictability or discernible pattern in a sequence of events, often associated with outcomes that are equally likely or follow a specific probability distribution.
-‘Stochastic’, on the other hand, describes processes that incorporate an element of randomness or uncertainty, with outcomes that depend on both deterministic factors and random variables.
+The term ‘random’ refers to a lack of predictability, discernible pattern in a sequence of events, often associated with outcomes that are equally likely or follow a specific probability distribution.
+‘Stochastic’, on the other hand, describes processes that incorporate an element of randomness and uncertainty, with outcomes that depend on both deterministic factors and random variables.
 Both terms are used in the context of probability theory and statistical models to describe events or processes that exhibit some level of unpredictability.
 Stochastic processes are widespread in nature and may explain a large fraction of ecological variation.

 An example of a stochastic ecological process is the population dynamics of a species subject to unpredictable environmental fluctuations.
-In this scenario, the growth or decline of a species’ population is influenced by both deterministic factors, such as birth and death rates, and random factors, like unpredictable weather events, disease outbreaks, or variations in food availability.
+In this scenario, the growth and decline of a species’ population is influenced by both deterministic factors such as birth and death rates, and random factors, like unpredictable weather events, disease outbreaks, or variations in food availability.
 These random factors introduce uncertainty and variability in the population dynamics, making it a stochastic ecological process.

 Okay, you may ask, “Weather models can predict tomorrow’s weather to some degree, albeit not with complete accuracy, so is there truly such a thing as unpredictable weather events”?
 Weather events might not be truly random in the strictest sense, as weather patterns are influenced by various physical factors, such as temperature, air pressure, humidity, and interactions between different atmospheric layers.
 However, due to the immense complexity and chaotic nature of these factors, weather events can be challenging to predict with absolute certainty, especially over longer time scales.

 In this context, “unpredictable weather events” are considered random from a practical standpoint because they introduce uncertainty and variability in the system.
-While they may not be truly random, like quantum-level events, their unpredictability and the difficulty in forecasting their occurrence make them effectively random for many ecological and statistical analyses.
+While they may not be truly random like quantum-level events, their unpredictability and the difficulty in forecasting their occurrence make them effectively random for many ecological and statistical analyses.

 The dataset includes measurements such as bill length (bill_length_mm), bill depth (bill_depth_mm), flipper length (flipper_length_mm), body mass (body_mass_g), and sex (sex), along with the species of the penguins.
-It provides an opportunity to explore various aspects of data analysis, such as EDA, data visualisation, data preprocessing, hypothesis testing, and machine learning techniques like classification and clustering.
+It provides an opportunity to explore various aspects of data analysis, such as EDA, data visualisation, data preprocessing, hypothesis testing, and machine learning techniques like classification, clustering.

-Let’s start with loading the data:
+Let us start with loading the data:

 library(palmerpenguins)

-Exploring the properties of the data structure
+3 Exploring the Properties of the Data Structure

-Several functions help us get a broad view of the data structure (the dataset) itself: it’s size (number of rows and columns), the data classes contained, the presence of missing values, and so forth.
+Several functions help us get a broad view of the data structure (the dataset) itself: its size (number of rows and columns), the data classes contained, the presence of missing values, and so forth.
 This table lists some of the most important ways to get such an overview:

-Purpose Function
+Purpose | Function |

 First, it is a good idea to understand the class of the data structure.
 We can do this with the class() function.
 Applying it to the penguins dataset, we see that the dataset is a tibble, which is a modern take on the old-fashioned dataframe: